 Change up your taco game by building your beauties in scooped-out roasted zucchini boats!
 This tasty twist offers a low-carb alternative to traditional taco shells

-Trim the zucchinis, slice in half and scoop out the flesh.
-Mist with olive oil spray, and sprinkle on salt and pepper.
-Roast in oven (cut side up) for 20 to 25 minutes until they’re softened.
+Trim the zucchinis, slice each one in half lengthwise, and scoop out the flesh--I like using a tablespoon.
+Mist with olive oil spray and sprinkle on salt and pepper.
+Roast in oven (cut-side up) for 20 to 25 minutes until they’re softened.

 While the zucchinis roast, mist a large skillet with nonstick oil spray and cook and crumble the turkey over medium-high heat until browned.
 Stir in beans and corn.
 Add the taco seasoning with a bit of water (as indicated on the seasoning packet) and bring the mixture to a boil.
 Reduce the heat to medium-low and simmer, stirring occasionally, 5 to 6 minutes, until the water is absorbed and everything is heated through.